marceluda/rp_lock-in_pid/TheApp/instruments/instruments_04_lock-in.md

  - An square lock-in that uses square signals to demodulate the input signal.
-Square demodulation has some distortion from odd higher harmonics but is les limited in the working frequency range.
+Square demodulation has some distortion from odd higher harmonics but is less limited in the working frequency range.

 Both uses a local oscillator as reference signal.
 We will call these the *"modulation signals"* Here we cover the lock-in demodulation options.
-The generation of modulation signals is covered in next page.
+The generation of modulation signals is covered in next instrument page.

 ## Lock-in demodulation scheme